 - Clients get a consistent experience every time they interact with the company.

 - They don’t have to repeat themselves every time they speak to someone different.

 - There is minimal impact when a staff member leaves the company.

 - The company has a record of the client’s entire history, what they like, what they don’t like and what products would be of interest to them.
-Clients thus received a personalised experience and even customised service.
+Clients thus receive a personalised experience and even customised service.

 Overall, the clients will feel like the company “knows them”, increasing their loyalty to the firm and making it harder for them to switch to a competitor.